danmunn/redmine_dmsf/README.md

 6. Restart the web server.
 7. You should configure the plugin via Redmine interface: Administration -> Plugins -> DMSF -> Configure.
 8. Assign DMSF permissions to appropriate roles.
-9. There are two rake tasks:
+9. There are a few rake tasks:

-    a) To convert documents from the standard Redmine document module
+    I) To convert documents from the standard Redmine document module

         Available options: